Go to the Students section

 Examples of staff development arranged through the link role:

-The link role works well when OCSLD consultants and colleagues in faculties and directorates work in partnership, and are respectful of each other priorities and time commitments.
+The link role works well when OCSLD consultants and colleagues in faculties work in partnership, and are respectful of each other priorities and time commitments.
 Examples include where: